Carrowkennedy ambush: Ambush

 Ernie O'Malley stated that the motor car was some distance behind the second lorry and stopped beyond the cottage.
-Price stated that it was being towed by the second lorry.Three RIC men jumped off the exposed side and two remained on the sheltered side of the road which had a thicket beside it next to the cottage.
+Price stated that it was being towed by the second lorry.
+Three RIC men jumped off the exposed side and two remained on the sheltered side of the road which had a thicket beside it next to the cottage.
 One of the RIC men advanced towards the IRA position but was badly wounded.

 Two hours went by.
 Michael Kilroy was worried that if the first lorry did not surrender soon, the column might not have time to concentrate on the RIC men in the cottage.
 Enemy reinforcements could arrive from Westport, Castlebar or Ballinrobe, by road or over the hills to the east.
 A fresh assault on the lorry was made by IRA volunteers Johnny Duffy and Tommy Heavey, who had bayonets.
 A rifle grenade which was being hurled by the RIC fell back into the lorry and exploded, killing the man who threw it and fatally wounding others beside him.
 A handkerchief was hoisted by Sergeant Creegan on a rifle to surrender.
 Only one of the men in the lorry was unhurt.
 Sergeant Creegan was fatally wounded in the legs and abdomen.
-A door borrowed from a nearby house was used as a stretcher for the badly wounded Creegan.
+A door borrowed from the widow Sammons house was used as a stretcher for the badly wounded Creegan.
 Being both Irish policemen the householder prepared a drink for Creegan and the other wounded constable Cullen who remained outside as it was warm.

-With the captured Lewis gun, IRA volunteer O'Flaherty then fired on the occupied cottage from a covered position.
+As Michael Kilroy and Brodie Malone were discussing the issue of the McGreal house, they were interrupted by IRA volunteer O'Flaherty who fired on the occupied cottage from a covered position, using the captured Lewis gun.
+O'Flaherty had been a number one gunner in France, and had the Lewis Gun handed to him by John Madden.
 The men inside came out with their hands above their heads.

 The IRA captured 22 rifles, eight drums for the Lewis gun, several boxes of grenades, 21 revolvers, and about 6000 rounds of rifle ammunition.
 The IRA then poured petrol over the two lorries and the car and set them ablaze.

 The RIC who died were District Inspector Edward James Stevenson, Sergeant Francis Creegan, Constables Sydney Blythe, James Brown, John Doherty, Thomas Dowling, and William French. and the others surrendered.
 Of the RIC dead, three, John Doherty, of Roscommon, Francis Creegan of Fermanagh and Thomas Dowling of Laois were 'old RIC' constables (having joined the force respectively in 1896 and 1900), while the others were 'Black and Tans', that is war veterans, all except DI Stevenson from Britain, who had joined the RIC in 1920 or 1921.
 The Black and Tans who surrendered were not killed, even though this policy had been endorsed by IRA General Headquarters.
 Many of the local people went into hiding to avoid the retribution of the Black and Tans.
 The IRA volunteers evaded capture by sheltering in safe houses.